DragonSenses/Curiosity/TypeScript/4. Functions/functions.md

 ## Guidelines for Writing Good Generic Functions

 Writing generic functions is fun, and it can be easy to get carried away with type parameters.
-Having too many type parameters or using constraints where they aren’t needed can make inference less successful, frustrating callers of your function.
+Having too many type parameters or using constraints where they aren't needed can make inference less successful, frustrating callers of your function.

 ### **Push Type Parameters Down**